Feel Aura of Flamenco in Seville, Birthplace of Traditional Spanish Dance

 According to anthropologist and flamenco dancer Clara Chinoy, in an earlier era, artists of flamenco frequently stayed in their pueblo, and if someone wanted to hear or see them, they had to go there.
 Chinoy noted these performers didn’t have recordings or television or video, as they do today, and thus they didn’t see a lot of other dance or music styles, and so the variety of influences on their art was kept to a minimum.
 At the same time, the pool of artists was smaller and from a more homogeneous community, meaning that the aesthetic and canons of the art form were more generally taken for granted than they might be now.

-Manuel Macias, Director of Seville Congress & Convention Bureau, explained to me that today flamenco encompasses a range of diverse styles — with some 73 distinct genres.
+Manuel Macias, Director of Seville Congress & Convention Bureau, explained to me that today flamenco in Seville encompasses a range of diverse styles — with some 73 distinct genres.
 There is a base, which is the rhythm and from that, there are many variations.
 For instance, one style is the Fandango — of which there are more than 60 different types.

 Chinoy pointed to Belen Maya as a flamenco artist of the modern generation.
 She said that Belen, who grew up in part in the United States, has had extensive training in flamenco, and has also been strongly influenced by other dance styles.
 Chinoy believes Belen’s process of finding her personal style has been characteristic of her generation and very influential for those dancing today.